taichi-dev/meshtaichi/README.md

 # An 1D array of len(mesh.verts) 3D f32 vectors
 pos_ex = ti.Vector.field(3, ti.f32, shape=len(mesh.verts))

+# export using id attribute
 @ti.kernel
 def export():
   for v in mesh.verts:
     pos_ex[v.id] = v.pos

+# export using built-in method
+pos_ex.copy_from(mesh.verts.pos)
 ```

-For more details of the usage of our programming language, please refer to our paper or see the examples in this repo.
+**For more details of the usage of our programming language, please refer to our paper or see the examples in this repo.**

 We test MeshTaichi on a variety of physically-based simulation and geometry processing applications with both triangle and tetrahedron meshes.
 MeshTaichi achieves a consistent speedup ranging from 1.4× to 6×, compared to state-of-the-art mesh data structures and compilers.